 Cycling the Pennine Bridleway, Lancashire and the Yorkshire Dales.
 Keith Bradbury.
 Cicerone, ISBN 978-1-85284655-8, 2017 updated reprint.
 201pp, 247g (228g without plastic cover), also available as an E-book

 Part of Cicerone’s stable of cycling guides, this volume is compact and crams a lot of information in.
 It includes 1:50 000 O.S. mapping and could be used by cyclists as a sole resource both for planning and on trail as it is to the usual high Cicerone standard.
-Frustratingly only the section of trail from Summit to Ravenstonedale is covered.
+Frustratingly only the section of trail from Summit to Ravenstonedale is covered, but at least that is the northern section not covered by volumes published prior to the trail being extended.
 A description for the Mary Towneley Loop is included but anti-clockwise only.
 The title is accurate as, unsurprisingly, it is mostly aimed at cyclists and I found it frustrating for planning a walking excursion.

 I am not a bikepacker but reckon this would be a superb aid for that.
 The information for walkers is sometimes in here, but there is too much that has to be glossed over and surface information and stage timings are irrelevant.
 The 11 additional day loops for cyclists are also not required by me.
 The included altitude profiles, linked to the text, are helpful to all.
 Photography is mostly good but some images are postage stamp size.
 The route for horse-riders and cyclists is sometimes different for walkers and I so want to see a Cicerone produce a hiking version of this guide for the whole route that is more relevant and useful to the backpacker.